yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 #### Query by Template
 Template matching (match by example) is a simple way to query the Space.
-The template is a PONO of the desired entry type, and the attributes which are set on the template (i.e. not null) are matched against the respective attributes of entries of the same type in the space.
+The template is a PONO of the desired entry type, and the attributes which are set on the template (i.e. not null) are matched against the respective attributes of entries of the same type in the Space.
 Attributes with null values are ignored (not matched).

 The following examples assume the default constructor of the User class initializes all its attributes to null.